seamile/jsonfmt/README.md

 - When you process multiple files, only the last result will be preserved in the clipboard.

-### 3. Minimize the JSON document.
+### 3. Minimize the JSON data.

-The `-c` option used to suppress all whitespace and newlines to compact the JSON document into a single line.
+The `-c` option used to suppress all whitespace and newlines to compact the JSON data into a single line.

 ```shell
 $ echo '{